vseventer/markmyjourney/content/blog/20170423-ancient-greece-in-delphi-and-athens.md

 {{< photo "IMG_9306.JPG" >}}

 Just a few hundred meters outside of Delphi you can find the archeological site.
-Ancient Delphi was a place of worship, mostly dedicated to Apollo, God of light, sun, music, and a few other things.
+Ancient Delphi was a place of worship, mostly dedicated to Apollo, God of light, sun, and music.
 For 12 euros, you can enter this remarkable site and make your way up Mount Parnassus, where eventually you will find Delphi stadium.

 At the bottom of the site, you can find the remains of the Treasury of the Athenians, a temple where the Greeks made their offerings to Apollo.
 The building pictured here is a replica, the original is located in the Delphi Museum, located on the premises as well.